joeldrapper/strict_ivars/README.md

 # AyeVar 🏴‍☠️

-Arrr, this gem be mighty fresh an’ experimental, me hearties!
-Th’ API be liable to shift with th’ tides.
+Avast ye, this gem be fresh off th’ plunderin’ an’ experimental as a new recruit, me hearties!
+Th’ API be shiftin’ like th’ treacherous seas beneath yer barnacled hull.

 ## What does it do?

-It prevents ye from usin’ undefined instance variables by transformin’ yer code as it be loaded, savvy?
+It keelhauls them scurvy undefined instance variables by transformin’ yer code as it loads into th’ hold, savvy?
+Davy Jones ’imself would approve!

 ## Setup

-Add this treasure to yer gemfile, arr!
+Add this precious booty to yer gemfile, shiver me timbers!

 ```ruby
 gem "aye_var", require: false
 ```

-Then require an’ initialize it in yer vessel as early as possible, ye hear?
-If ye be usin’ Bootsnap, it should be right after Bootsnap, or I’ll make ye walk th’ plank!
+Then be requirin’ an’ initializin’ it in yer galleon as early as ye can hoist sail, ye scallywag!
+If ye be usin’ Bootsnap, place it right after, or by the powers, ye’ll be swimmin’ with th’ fishes!

 ```ruby
 require "aye_var"